Rosa del Rosario

-Rose del Rosario Stagner, better known by her screen name Rosa del Rosario (December 15, 1917 – February 4, 2006), was a Filipino film actress of Filipino-American descent.
+Rosa del Rosario (born Rose Stagner; December 15, 1917 – February 4, 2006) was a Filipino actress whose career spanned two decades.
+She began her career as a teenager and became one of the biggest box-office draws of the 1930s to early 1940s, appearing in films with political and social themes depicting Filipino patriotism and liberalism.
+After appearing in two Hollywood productions during World War II, she returned to the Philippines and starred in the romantic action Bakya Mo Neneng (1947) opposite Leopoldo Salcedo.
+She then became the highest paid actress of that period following its success and was the first actress to play the Filipino comic book character Darna (1951) in live action.

 Early life and education

 She was born to an American father (Frank H. Stagner) and a Filipino mother from Pampanga (Aquilina del Rosario).
 She began studying at the age of seven and was enrolled in public schools.
 She attended Isabelo de los Reyes Elementary School until sixth grade.
 She studied at the Manila High School until tenth grade.
 She was an average student, although her grades fluctuated from time to time.
 She did odd jobs at bakeshops and sold cookies, siomai and empanada at the movie theaters, which enabled her to watch movie for free.

 Her film debut was at the age of fourteen when she was cast as the daughter of Carlos Padilla Sr. and Alma Bella in the horror film Satanas (1932).
 She starred in her first major movie Ligaw na Bulaklak (1932) opposite Rogelio de la Rosa.
 She held the distinction of being the first actress to play the first Filipino superheroine on screen, Darna (1951) and Darna at ang Babaing Lawin (1952).
 Among her memorable movies were Doktor Kuba (1933, with Patrocinio Carvajal), Minda Mora (1929) and Zamboanga (1937) both with Fernando Poe Sr., Nang Magulo ang Maynila (1937, with Domingo Principe), Himala ng Birhen sa Antipolo (1947, with Rogelio de la Rosa), Caprichosa (1947, with José Padilla Jr.), Tandang Sora (1947, with Leopoldo Salcedo), Kumander Sundang (1949, with Efren Reyes) and Rosario Cantada (1951, with Ben Perez).
 She also appeared in Hollywood films such as Border Bandits (1946), Anna and the King of Siam (1946, uncredited) and American Guerilla in the Philippines (1950, uncredited).